cs109/a-2017/pages/syllabus.md

 #### Instructor Office Hours

 Pavlos: Tuesday 3:00-5:00 pm, IACS student lobby MD ground floor
-Kevin: Tuesday 1:00-3:00 pm, SC-300D
+Kevin: Tuesday 1:00-3:00 pm, IACS student lobby MD ground floor
-Rahul: Monday 4:00-5:00pm, IACS student lobby MD ground floor
+Rahul: Wednesday 2.30-4:00pm, IACS student lobby MD ground floor
-Margo: Friday noon - 2pm, Pierce 207A
+Margo: Monday 2.30-4.00pm, IACS student lobby MD ground floor

 #### Assignments
 There will be an initial self-assessment homework called HW0 and 8 more graded homework assignments.
 Some of them will be due in a week and some of them in two weeks.
 You will be working in Jupyter Notebooks which you can run in your own environment or in the SEAS JupyterHub cloud (accessed from Canvas).